 Now the main controverted point during the Gnostic controversy concerned the authority of books, point (2).
 The Gnostic claimed that their books were authoritative, not on the basis that they were written by the apostles, but on the basis that they record secret unwritten oral communications or traditions from the apostles only the Gnostics were aware of.
 (Does this sound familiar?)
 The argument of Irenaeus against this is that whatever the apostles taught authoritatively, they taught by virtue of publicly distributed and known written documents, there is no such secret oral communications or traditions.
 And furthermore, and this is an important point, we know of such written documents by virtue of it being passed down by successive churches.

 This actually leads us back to our discussion on Variant (1).
 Now obviously official church records, the church Fathers, church historians and even councils provide us with important evidence as to which books of the New Testament are of apostolic origin.
 However this is not the same as that somehow all those records, patristic, or conciliar writings were infallibly authoritarive.
 They give us good, probable, morally certain, evidence sufficient for faith and practice and to determine which books are of apostolic origin.
 As an analogy, when the Queen gives her assent to a bill passed by both Houses of Parliament, that bill becomes statute and the law of the land.
-Now subsequently the statute appears on the official website of the parliament and the Supreme Court.
+Subsequently the statute appears on the official website of the parliament and the Supreme Court.
 Now, the statute as it can be found on the website gives us good reliable evidence on what is the law of the land.
 What we wouldn’t say however is that the website “authorises” the statutes.
 That’s absurd.
 The authority of the statutes are derivative of the authority of the Queen in Parliament.
 The website merely reports those statutes after the fact.
 Likewise the books of the Bible are authoritative by virtue of apostolic or prophetic authority.
 Subsequently churches merely pass on those books after the fact, and the writings of the Church Fathers gives us good reliable evidence of which books are of apostolic origin.
 What the church Fathers do not do however is to “authorise” the books.

 To this it may be objected that how can we believe that certain books are infallible on the basis of a fallible list determined by the methods of historical research and fallible reason?
 I have addressed these epistemological questions, especially the dubious epistemological foundationalism premise, here and here.
 However a brief reply can be given here that an infallible Church wouldn’t solve this either.
 Even if we grant the existence of extrabiblical infallible ecclesiastical documents, there is no such infallible list of infallible ecclesiastical documents either.
 To determine which ecclesiastical documents are infallible, you will still need to use you fallible reason, the studies of historical research to determine the literary form of the document in question, and its authenticity and historical context, in order determine if it is in fact an infallible document.
 In fact recently in Eastern Orthodox circles there was a controversy about whether universalism was condemned by the Fifth Ecumenical Council.
 Apparently the document supposedly condemning that was a post-conciliar addition and was not part of the council itself.
 (For a further discussion, see here.)
 The point however is that let the ecumenical council be ever so infallible, which documents are part of that council is properly a conclusion of history and reason based on the fallible methods of historical analysis.
 Thus even infallible Church documents themselves are “based” on fallible reason.
 If this is no problem for church documents, it isn’t a problem for determining infallible books of the Bible by fallible historical research.